Retirement Community Partners with Local Alzheimer’s Association® Chapter to Raise Awareness, Funds

 According to the Alzheimer’s Association, someone develops Alzheimer’s every 66 seconds, and one in nine people age 65 and older has Alzheimer’s disease.

-“Partnerships with retirement communities like Concordia are so important to achieving our mission of improving and funding the treatment of Alzheimer’s disease,” Scull said.
+“Partnerships with a retirement community like Concordia are so important to achieving our mission of improving and funding the treatment of Alzheimer’s disease,” Scull said.
 “Working together, we can drive public understanding and support for loved ones and community members with Alzheimer’s disease.”

 “We have designed this series to cover the practical information families and caregivers need about Alzheimer’s disease, including detection, risk factors, stages of the disease and treatment options,” Scull said.
 “We’ll also provide information about decoding dementia-related behaviors, identifying common triggers and applying intervention strategies.”